Skip to main content

 FlagDescription

-<worker>Worker name or path.
+<worker>Worker directory path.
 Defaults to the worker in the current directory.

 --no-cacheForce a full Docker rebuild, bypassing the layer cache.